mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Deductive system
 A deductive system for a logic, aka a *deductive apparatus* or *a logic*, is a set of logical axioms (or axiom schemata) and inference rules that are used to derive theorems within that system, and that determine which sequences of formulas constitute valid proofs.

-## Defeasible inference
-Defeasible inference is a kind of inference in which reasoners draw tentative conclusions, reserving the right to retract their conclusions based on further evidence.

 ## Defeasible reasoning
 Defeasible reasoning is rationally compelling but deductively invalid kind of reasoning.

-## Derivable rule of inference
-A rule of inference R is derivable it there is a derivation tree whose leaves are the premises of R (and possibly applications of the assumption rule), and its conclusion is the conclusion of R.

 ## Deviant logics
 https://en.wikipedia.org/wiki/Deviant_logics